ComfyNodePRs/PR-ComfyUI_LatentSizeSelector-7d5ab9f3/README.md

 `git clone https://github.com/1038lab/ComfyUI_LatentSizeSelector .`

-You'll get a new node Latent Size Select, you can pick the x and y sizes from a list.
+You'll get a new node Latent Size Selector, you can pick the x and y sizes from a list.